Greece Moments Greece Moments

 By ferry to Lesvos

-Another way to get to the island is, of course, by ferry crossing to Lesvos.
-This is especially worthwhile if you are traveling in your own car or are planning an island hopping in the North Aegean.
+Another way to get to the island is, of course, by taking a ferry to Lesbos.
+This is especially worthwhile if you’re traveling with your own car or planning to island-hop in the North Aegean.

 Griechische Inseln Fähre Kavala Limnos

-You can start from the ferry port of Piraeus as well as from Kavala in the north of Greece.
-The crossing from Piraeus takes about 12 hours, from Kavala the ferry takes about 8 hours to Lesbos.
-We use the search portal Ferryhopper* to show us current ferry connections to Lesvos:
+You can depart from either the Piraeus ferry port or from Kavala in northern Greece.
+The crossing from Piraeus takes about 12 hours, while the ferry from Kavala takes about 8 hours to reach Lesbos.
+We use the search portal Ferryhopper* to view current ferry connections to Lesvos:

-The island’s ferry port is called Mytilene, like the island’s capital of the same name.
-Mytilene is considered one of the busiest ports in the Aegean Sea.
+The island’s ferry port is called Mytilini, like the island’s capital city of the same name.
+Mytilini is considered one of the busiest ports in the Aegean Sea.
 Ferries run to the island several times a week.
-You can view and book the connections wonderfully on the homepage of the ferry company Blue Star Ferries.
+You can easily view and book the connections on the website of the ferry company Blue Star Ferries.

-The island of Lesvos is an island for explorers and the distances between the places are great.
-It is about 90 kilometres from the capital Mytilene to the remote stone forest of Sigri.
-If you don’t necessarily plan a classic beach holiday at the hotel, we definitely recommend a rental car for your stay.
+Lesvos is an island for explorers, and the distances between towns are considerable.
+It’s about 90 kilometers from the capital, Mytilini, to the remote stone forest of Sigri.
+Unless you’re specifically planning a classic beach vacation at a hotel, we definitely recommend renting a car for your stay.

 Lesvos mietwagen fortbewegung lesbos